Sunday 27th April: 2nd SUNDAY OF EASTER (DIVINE MERCY SUNDAY) - YEAR C.

 ‘YOU WILL BE MY WITNESSES’ A version of the Diocese of Portsmouth’s 10-year mission plan, called You will be my Witnesses is now available.

-Phil Hobb’s talk last Sunday outlined four ways you can donate to the parish, plus an easy way to boost your donation:
+Phil Hobb’s outlined four ways you can donate to the parish, plus an easy way to boost your donation:

 (i) Standing Orders;